-New moderator as General Assembly begins

-The 59-year-old will take up the year-long role when the Kirk's General Assembly begins in Edinburgh later.
+Kirk moves closer to gay marriage services

-She is known for having been the minister who married Madonna and Guy Ritchie in 2000, and baptised their son, Rocco.
+A minister of Dornoch Cathedral in the Highlands, she was previously known for presiding over the wedding of Madonna and Guy Ritchie in 2000.

+Her appointment came in the year the Church marks the 50th anniversary of the ordination of women.

-She will be the fourth woman to hold the title.
+The 59-year-old is the fourth woman to hold the title.

-Succeeding the Right Rev Dr Derek Browning, she said she was "deeply moved and honoured" to be chosen for the role.

-Mrs Brown said: "The prospect of becoming Moderator of the General Assembly is slightly scary but incredibly exciting.
+Speaking before the ceremony, Mrs Brown said: "The prospect of becoming Moderator of the General Assembly is slightly scary but incredibly exciting.

 "It will be a challenging year but I am really up for it.